abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/welcome.md

 ```

-The login page shows the messages :
+The login page displays the configured messages:

 ![welcome info sample](img/welcomeinfosample.png)

 ### Script

-`welcomeinfo` can also load `javascript` source code, from another uri or from string.
-The `javascript` code is embedded in the abcdesktop login page.
+`welcomeinfo` can also load JavaScript source code from an external URI or from an inline string.
+The JavaScript code is injected directly into the abcdesktop login page.

 #### `data`